-It is mandatory for students to complete and upload all clinical requirements to their Student Immunization Tracker via Castle Branch, see Health Requirements Guidelines for more detailed instructions about requirements:
+It is mandatory for students to complete and upload all clinical requirements to their Student Immunization Tracker via Castle Branch, see Health Requirements Guidelines for more detailed instructions about requirements.

-https://csh.depaul.edu/academics/nursing/student-resources/Pages/healthrequirements.aspx.
 All clinical requirements must be submitted and approved prior to the first day of the quarter of clinical attendance.
 Updates and renewals (e.g., updated lab results, renewed coverage, yearly immunizations) must be submitted to Castle Branch PRIOR to the expiration date.
 It is the responsibility of the student to ensure that all clinical requirements are kept current.
+Students who do not have all requirements approved are considered non-compliant.

 While non-compliant, a student is not permitted to attend ANY clinical activity, including orientation.
-Inability to attend a clinical activity due to non-compliance will result in an unexcused absence from clinical that may not be made up.
-Missing a required activity that cannot be made up or accumulating more than one unexcused absence put the student at risk of failing the course.
+Inability to attend a clinical activity due to non-compliance is considered an unexcused absence.
+More than one unexcused absence puts the student at risk of failing the course.
 Should a student remain non-compliant for more than 5 business days from the start of the quarter OR miss a mandatory clinical activity such as orientation due to non-compliance, he or she may be administratively withdrawn from the course.
+Students will have to wait for the next time the course is offered to take any further nursing courses.